 Both have their uses; each has times when they’re more appropriate.
 If you want to have a team of people who are happy to follow you, it’s worth checking that you’re doing enough asking.

 Why?
 Just think about how you feel when you’re told to do something.
 Your answers may range from “good, got it thanks”, “thanks for clearing that up” to “feeling pretty patronised right now” or “still not much wiser”.

 Now think about how you feel when you’re asked about something.
 You get to respond, you actually get the mic.
 How do you feel?
 Your answers may include “listened to”, “respected” and even “helped me to think it through aloud”.

 Managers with a coaching style will tend to ask more; those with a more directive style will tell more.
-Most managers spend far too much of their conversations with those they manage rooted at the ‘Tell’ end of the continuum.
-Don’t just take my word for it: research by CIPD (Employee Outlook, Winter 2014-15) found that three quarters of managers say they ‘always or usually’ coach their direct reports when talking to them.
-However, the same survey found that less than a third of employees report this being the case.
+Many managers spend far too much of their conversations with those they manage rooted at the ‘Tell’ end of the continuum.

 “Here’s how you do this.”

 “When I had your job and that happened, here’s what I did…”